Xiongnu: Tiefu tribe and Helian Xia dynasty (309–431)

-The chieftains of the Tiefu tribe were descendants of Qubei and were related to another tribe, the Dugu.
-Based on their name, which meant a person whose father was a Xiongnu and mother was a Xianbei, the Tiefu had mingled with the Xianbei, and records refer to them as "Wuhuan", which by the 4th-century had become a generic term for miscellaneous hu tribes with Donghu elements.
-In 309, their chieftain, Liu Hu rebelled against the Western Jin in Shanxi but was driven out to Shuofang Commandery in the Ordos Loop.
-The Tiefu resided there for most of their existence, often as a vassal to their stronger neighbours before their power was destroyed by the Northern Wei dynasty in 392.
+The chieftains of the Tiefu tribe descended from Qubei and were distantly related to the Han-Zhao ruling clan.
+Their name was a term for people with Xiongnu fathers and Xianbei mothers, which suggests that they intermingled with the Xianbei.
+Some records also refer to them as "Wuhuan", which by the 4th-century was a blanket term for Hu groups with Xianbei or Wuhuan relations.
+In 309, their chieftain, Liu Hu rebelled against the Western Jin in Shanxi but was driven out to Shuofang Commandery in the Ordos Plateau.
+The Ordos was largely abandoned during the fall of Han and had become home to an assortment of nomadic groups.
+After their arrival, the Tiefu grew into a prominent tribe in the region and developed a rivalry with the Xianbei Tuoba tribe of the northern grasslands.